 The NSEOF funds the office of First Year Programs, which is responsible for A&O, Dawg Daze, Commuter and Transfer Commons, and First-year Interest Groups.
 The NSEOF also funds the wages of the student employees within FYP, including the positions of the Commuter and Transfer Associates, Student Coordinators, Orientation Leaders, and the First-year Interest Group leaders, who work within the office and dedicate their time and energy to the FYP mission.
 A portion of the NSEOF also funds Academic Support Programs (ASP).
 ASP is responsible for facilitating academic achievement courses, tutor/mentorship and the Center for Learning and Undergraduate Enrichment (CLUE).

 The NSEOF can only be increased through approval by the regents and has only seen minimal increases in the last thirteen years.
 FYP does not receive state funding from the University but does operate other programs and services for students and families, including a comprehensive Parent Orientation program, that has optional fees.

-The NSEOF was increased from $338 to 347 through a process facilitated by the First Year Experience Student Advisory Council and then approved by the Board of Regents.
-The increase funds the following initiatives:
+The NSEOF increases are managed by the First Year Experience Student Advisory Council and then approved by the Board of Regents.
+The recent fund increases have supported the following initiatives: